autoplot/documentation/md/help.md

 headers; if the mime type is not specified, then the file extension is used.
 The data source type can be explicitly specified by prefixing the URI with "vap" plus an extension followed by a colon.
 For example:
-`vap+dat:`<http://www.autoplot.org/data/autoplot.asc> tells Autoplot to treat the data returned by this URI as ascii-table-formatted.
+`vap+dat:`<https://autoplot.org/data/autoplot.asc> tells Autoplot to treat the data returned by this URI as ASCII table formatted.

 Once the data source type (most often the file format type) is identified, the URI's parameter string is interpreted.
 Different URI